 Each platform engages audiences in different ways.
 Here are the metrics used to measure engagement across the three platforms:

 - Instagram: likes and followers

 What Is A Social Media Campaign

-Social media campaigns are a planned marketing effort executed on one or more social media platforms.
+Social media campaigns are a planned marketing efforts executed on one or more social media platforms.
 Campaigns come in different forms such as polls, contests and giveaways, events, or podcasts, to name a few.

 These social media marketing initiatives focus on a business goal.
 The common goals include:

 - generating new leads

 - building a strong, engaged and loyal community